Muhammad-Mohsen/minimalist-music-kotlin/DEVELOPING.md

 	- https://medium.com/@midoripig1009/working-with-json-in-kotlin-parsing-and-serialization-a62300ec43b8
 	- JSONObject
 		- https://stackoverflow.com/questions/22685281/parsing-json-in-android-with-out-using-any-external-libraries
-- back navigation
-	- the native code will decide and send the parent dir to the webview if necessary
-	- need to check the mode first before changing dir
-- cheat off of kotlin / tauri code
-- move relevant stuff from settings to activity
-	- sleep timer start/stop
-	- privacy policy click
-	- eq click
 - DONE - need some res
 	- notification icons + colors (use the SVGs)
 	- some strings for notification channel name, description, etc